Industrial Applications of 3D Printing:

 The rate of success in dental implantology can be also increased with the help of 3D printing, as custom dental surgical guides are produced.
 This improves the quality and accuracy of dental work.
 These surgical guides can be produced faster and more cheaply.

-Formlabs, a manufacturer of SLA and SLS desktop machines, has estimated that over 50,000 surgeries have been performed using a surgical guide made on one of its machines.
+Formlabs, a manufacturer of SLA and SLS desktop machines, has estimated that over 50,000 surgeries have been performed using surgical guides made on its machines.

 3D printing can be used to create custom prosthetic and orthopaedic devices from a number of certified biocompatible plastic or metal (e.g. titanium) materials.